 - Water getting onto an electrical part

-The correct way to troubleshoot a fusing washing machine is to test it with a proper insulation test meter but if I didn't have one I'd try to get some clues by observing exactly when the machine trips out.
-If it's immediately you turn it on it could be the suppressor (suppressors and capacitors can give a nasty shock even when unplugged!).
+If you don’t have an insulation test meter, and/or you can’t find anything with a multimeter, the next best thing is to try to get clues by observing exactly when the machine trips out.
+If it's as soon as you plug it in then it could be the suppressor (warning: suppressors and capacitors can give a nasty shock – even when unplugged).

-If it only tripped out after it had started filling with water and the drum first started to turn, then maybe it's a fault on the motor.
-If you suspect the motor then it should also trip on spin.
+If it only trips out after it has started filling with water and the drum first started to turn, then maybe it's a fault on the motor.
+(If you suspect the motor then it should also trip on spin).

-If it doesn’t trip the electrics on spin, but it does on wash then suspect the heater. (removing the heater from washing machine).
-If it only trips out on spin though, it could be a bare wire in the wiring somewhere that's touching something metal when the drum is bouncing around.
-This can often be intermittent and only tripping with large loads when the drum bounces around much more.
+If it trips the electrics a short time after it has finished filling with water and has been turning the drum ok a few times then suspect the heater. (removing the heater from washing machine).
+If it only trips out on spin then it could be a bare wire in the wiring somewhere that's touching something metal when the drum is bouncing around.
+This can often be intermittent, only tripping with large loads when the drum bounces around much more.

 Process of elimination

-If washer has tripped the RCD or fused the plug and now won’t work properly
+If washer has tripped the RCD or fused – and now won’t work properly

 Fused and door won’t open